ifoox/configs/README.md

 configs
 =======

 Dot files and other configs.
+For various program.